pgiambuzzi/INF502/Assignment3.md

         if option == 1:
-            symbol = input("Please type an element symbol to view an element's information: ") print(get_element(periodic_table, symbol))  # will return the values corresponding to the key given by the user elif option == 2:
+            symbol = input("Please type an element symbol to view an element's information: ") print(get_element(periodic_table, symbol))  # will return the values corresponding to the key given by the user if symbol not in periodic_table:
+                print("Not available.
+Try again.")  # will tell the user if the symbol they typed is not in the periodic table and will prompt them to start over elif option == 2:
             prop = input("Please enter a property: ")
             if prop == "name":